aare-ai/aare/README.md

 ## Creating Custom Ontologies

-Create your own verification rules by adding JSON files to the `ontologies/` directory.
+Create your own verification rules in a custom directory and set `ONTOLOGY_DIR` to point to it.

 > **Full Documentation**: See the comprehensive [Rule Authoring Guide](docs/RULE_AUTHORING_GUIDE.md) for detailed instructions, examples, and best practices.
 Also available at [aare.ai/docs](https://aare.ai/docs.html).